behzadshomali/Simple_Diffusion_Model_Pytorch/README.md

 - `Batch size`: the number of images used for training at each iteration.
 I used `BATCH_SIZE=128` for the training.

 - `Architecture`: the architecture of the neural network used for training.
 I used an implementation of U-Net (#references) with ~62M parameters.
-I used the implementation from [this](!)
+I used [this](!https://colab.research.google.com/drive/1sjy9odlSSy0RBVgMTgP7s99NXsqglsUL?usp=sharing) U-Net implementation

 ## Results